 In 2002 the National Science Foundation awarded the University of Arizona a grant of $2.9 million from its Integrated Graduate Research Education and Training (IGERT) Program for a five-year interdisciplinary training program in Archaeological Sciences.
 Between 2003 and 2008 some 30 faculty and scientists from Anthropology, Geosciences, Materials Science and Engineering, Chemistry, Geography, the Arizona State Museum, the Laboratory of Tree Ring Research, and the Accelerator Mass Spectrometry Radiocarbon Laboratory, as well as staff from two private archaeology companies (Statistical Research Inc. and Desert Archaeology Inc.) collaborated to educate and supervise students from five academic Departments (Anthropology, Geography, Geosciences, Materials Science and Engineering and Chemistry).
 Students were funded by the program for periods ranging from one semester and two years.
 As a condition of support, students were required to take courses in archaeological method and theory as well as courses in science, to have interdisciplinary graduate committees, and to participate in the weekly IGERT seminar, which was addressed by many leading American and foreign scholars in the fields of archaeological sciences and paleoenvironmental studies.
 Each of them also spent 5 hours per week assisting a K-12 teacher to develop lesson plans in history, chemistry or environmental studies.
 In three of the years we also ran a 2-week summer school in archaeological science for Tucson K-12 teachers.

-28 PhD dissertations have been completed as of March 2016, with three more in progress.
+28 PhD dissertations have been completed as of December 2017, with two more in progress.
 These are listed below with Department and major advisor.

 Amy Clark (2015).
 Spatial structure and the temporality of assemblage formation: a comparative study of seven open air Middle Paleolithic sites in France.
 (Anthropology: Steve Kuhn).
 Amy was a postdoctoral fellow at the University of Toulouse, France, in 2016.